-Cilantro (Coriandrum sativum) is used in a great many different dishes, particularly Mexican and Asian dishes, but despite the growing popularity for this dish in cooking, you don’t see cilantro growing in the home garden as much as you do other popular herbs.
-This may be due to the fact that many people think that growing cilantro is difficult.
+Cilantro (Coriandrum sativum) is used in a great many different dishes, particularly Mexican and Asian dishes.
+Despite the growing popularity for this dish in cooking, you don’t see cilantro growing in the home garden as much as you do other popular herbs.
+This may be due to the fact that many people think growing cilantro is difficult.
 This is not the case at all.
 If you follow these few tips for growing cilantro, you will find that you will be successfully growing cilantro in no time at all.

 How to Plant Cilantro

 Once you have prepared the cilantro seeds, you need to plant the seeds.
 You can either start cilantro indoors or outdoors.
 If you’re starting the seeds indoors, you’ll be transplanting cilantro to the outdoors later on.

-Put the seeds in the soil and then cover them with about a 1/4-inch layer of soil.
-Leave the cilantro growing until it is at least 2 inches tall.
-At this time, thin the cilantro to be about 3 to 4 inches (7.6 to 10 cm.) apart.
+Put the seeds in the soil and then cover them with about a 1/4-inch (6mm.) layer of soil.
+Leave the cilantro growing until it is at least 2 inches (5 cm.) tall.
+At this time, thin the plant to be about 3 to 4 inches (7.6 to 10 cm.) apart.
 You want to grow cilantro in crowded conditions because the leaves will shade the roots and help to keep the plant from bolting in hot weather.

 If you’re transplanting cilantro into your garden, dig holes 3 to 4 inches (7.6 to 10 cm.) apart and place the plants in them.
 Water thoroughly after transplanting.

 Cilantro Growing Conditions

 The most important thing to remember when growing cilantro is that it doesn’t like hot weather.
 Cilantro growing in soil that reaches 75 F. (24 C.) will bolt and go to seed.
 This means that the ideal cilantro growing conditions are cool but sunny.
 You should be growing cilantro where it will get early morning or late afternoon sun, but be shaded during the hottest part of the day.

 Additional Tips for Growing Cilantro